mbaumbach/ec2-snapshotter/README.md

 `java -jar ec2-snapshotter.jar [AWS-Key AWS-Secret]`

-The AWS key and secret are optional and when omitted, the program will attempt to use the EC2 instance profile's credentials.
+The AWS key and secret are optional and when omitted, the program will attempt to use the default user profile credentials and fallback to the EC2 instance profile credentials.
 Make sure you have the appropriate permissions on your IAM role to allow listing volumes, creating and deleting snapshots, and tagging resources.

 ## Scheduling the Backup using AWS Lambda